premthomas/Ollama-and-Agents/README.md

 ```
 researcher = Agent(
   role='Researcher',
-  goal='Search the internet for the information requested,
+  goal='Search the internet for the information requested',
   backstory="""
   You are a researcher.
 Using the information in the task, you find out some of the most popular facts about the topic along with some of the trending aspects.
   You provide a lot of information thereby allowing a choice in the content selected for the final blog